the-turing-way/the-turing-way/book/website/project-design/impact/impact-checklist.md

 - NPS (Net Promoter Score)

 ## Results
-- measuring accomplishments at event.
+- Measuring accomplishments at event.
-- could be code written for hackathons
+- Could be code written for hackathons.
-- could be pull requests begun / merged at open source events
+- Could be pull requests begun / merged at open source events.

 ## Post-event

+### Long term
-- Long term- measuring long term impact of event
+- Measuring long term impact of event

-## Ways to measure impact
-- surveys- 1:1 meetings with participants
-- social media comments
+## Available Data for Measurement

+### Website Analytics
+- Google Analytics

+### Zoom (or other platform) Analytics
+- After the event ends, you can access webinar and meeting reports through Zoom.
+These allow you to see numbers related to registrations, attendees, engagement, participant feedback and the results of polls or Q&As.
-Event engagement able to track the number of comments/chats or participation in live polls.
+- Data may be available related to number of comments/chats or participation in live polls.

-topic:  impact, measurement

-How do you design an engagement with an event.Who is the audience?
-People who are running community engagementsWhere would those leaders go to get guidance?
-Ways to measure community health / impact.community health
+### Social media
+- Summarizing the views and engagement of various social media platforms such as LinkedIn, Twitter, YouTube, Instagram, Facebook, etc.

 ## References
 - [Tracking Impact and Measuring Success in Data Education Events](https://eventfund.codeforscience.org/tracking-impact-and-measuring-success-in-data-education-events/)